 Vetinari Job Security: Once Tito died, the Clock started ticking on when this whole can of worms would open.

 As of late the Albanian hero Shqiponja◊ joined the ranks of obscure wartime propaganda mascots.

 War for Fun and Profit: Dozens.
 Arkan was the most prominent one from the Serb side who build a lot of his fortune from pillaging Bosniak and Croat homes and according to rumors even fellow Serbs.
 Some Bosniak commanders in Sarajevo, Srebrenica and Bihać made a fortune making black market deals with the Serbs and often extracted money from the locals they were "protecting".
 Even on the American side we have Wesley Clark (taking over Kosovo's coal mines) and Madeline Albright (taking over Kosovo's telecom) as an aftermath of the war.
-It is evident that for the political elite this trope was the main motivation for the war, using the ethnic hatreds of their respective peoples as a pretext.
+It is evident that for a lot of the political elite of the ex-Yugoslavia on the various sides, this trope was the main motivation for the war, using the ethnic hatreds of their respective peoples and the more sincere compatriots in the elite as a pretext.
 Needless to say the smell of Yugoslavia's carcass attracted a lot of hyenas and vultures.